Dunklas/ef-core-learning/README.md

 **Note** that you must have a self-signed certificate available in `~/.aspnet/https/aspnetapp.pfx`.
 It must be in pfx-format and it must contain a private key.

-In order to get a good certificate that my OS (Arch Linux) trusts, I used one of the scripts [here](https://github.com/BorisWilhelms/create-dotnet-devcert/tree/main/scripts).
-I did a slight modification of it in order to obtain a pfx-file that contains a private key.
+In order to get a self-signed certificate that my OS (Arch Linux) trusts, I used one of the scripts [here](https://github.com/BorisWilhelms/create-dotnet-devcert/tree/main/scripts).
+After running the script, you may export the self-signed certificate by running `dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p ""`.

-For Mac or Windows you should be able to use the `dotnet dev-certs https` command:
+For Mac or Windows you should just be able to use the `dotnet dev-certs https` command:
- - `dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx`
+ - `dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p ""`
  - `dotnet dev-certs https --trust`

 ## Make db schema changes